 I’ve written the second draft of my novel while undergoing extensive surgeries over a three-month period, the last of which was earlier this week.
-Now that it’s complete, I can see the effect that has had on the process.
+Now that the draft is complete, I can see the effect that has had on the process.

 Before starting the second draft, I had a clear idea of how I wanted the story to be framed: the inciting moment, the rising action and complication for the main characters, the climax, and the reversal and the falling action leading to the resolution.
 I wrote my last post, “The Russian Dolls,” with this clear idea in mind, but that was days before my second surgery, and since then, reading through the second draft, I’m no longer sure.